jon-heard/obsidian-inline-scripts-library/mythicgme_ui.sfile.md

 return expand("fate " + (pick - 4));
 ```
 __
-fate - Asks user to choose the odds for this fate check.
+fate - Asks the user to choose the odds for this fate check.
 Displays the answer to a yes/no question, possibly with a random event attached.